-The MRC BNDU hosts about 5-10 graduate students at any time, and applications are invited from prospective students wishing to pursue research in areas covered by at the Unit.
+The MRC BNDU hosts about 10-15 graduate students at any time, and applications are invited from prospective students wishing to pursue research in areas covered by at the Unit.
 To find out more about the Unit’s current research, please visit our Groups page.
-To find out more about the MRC-funded doctoral training studentships currently on offer at the MRC BNDU, please visit our Vacancies and Studentships page.
+To find out more about the MRC-funded doctoral training studentships currently on offer at the MRC BNDU, please visit our Studentships webpage.
 Feel free to email any of the Group Leaders to learn more about student research opportunities in the MRC BNDU.
-All of the Unit’s Ph.D./D.Phil. students are registered as members of either the Department of Pharmacology or the Nuffield Department of Clinical Neurosciences at the University of Oxford.
+The Unit’s Ph.D./D.Phil. students are registered as members of the Nuffield Department of Clinical Neurosciences or other Departments at the University of Oxford.
 They are also members of an Oxford college and have full use of University facilities as well as those of the Unit.
 We also regularly host undergraduate students, including those enrolled in one of the University of Oxford’s Final Honours School programmes as well as visiting students from other institutions.
 We also welcome enquiries from A-Level students wishing to gain work experience in one of the Unit’s Groups (please note that the Unit can only host students for work experience in a lab-based environment when the student is 16 years of age or older at the start of the work experience period).

-The MRC BNDU is committed to “translating” scientific discoveries and technological advancements in a way that can be used by industry, policy makers and healthcare professionals to deliver tangible improvements to human health.
-The core objectives of the MRC BNDU’s Knowledge Exchange and Transfer Strategy are to:
+The MRC BNDU is committed to “translating” research discoveries and technological advancements in a way that can be used by industry, policy makers and healthcare professionals to deliver tangible improvements to human health.
+The core objectives of the MRC BNDU’s Knowledge Transfer and Exchange Strategy are to:

 - Be a trusted source of information about brain network dynamics in health and disease.

-- Translate our science into policy and practice.
+- Translate our research into policy and practice.

 - Pass on our academic know-how to industry and clinical practice.